 - Shadow Staraptor with Wing Attack and Brave Bird

-Note: Shadow Mewtwo outperforms every other Pokémon in the best counters list.
-Shadow Metagross, Shadow Moltres, and Shadow Alakazam also perform on par with the other best counters.
+Note: Shadow Mewtwo outperforms every other Pokémon in the best counters list, including the Megas.

 How many players does it take to beat Mega Lopunny in Pokémon Go?